brieucpopper/drawhosted/Projet Final/README.md

 On peut soi-meme créer une salle en lancant avec la commande "python3 app.py i" un serveur qui sera sur le port 5000+i

 Puis s'y connecter en localhost par exemple (mais ce moyen est utilisé par notre équipe de développeurs pour débugger, pas vraiment d'interet par rapport à aller sur le site web)

+<h1> ENGLISH VERSION </h1>

+This is a 2v2 drawing game similar to a build battle from minecraft (each player has to draw something related to a keyword with a partner but can only use a part of the screen, then votes for his favorite drawings) instructions to play are given on the website